philihp/sort-unwind/README.md

 # Reorder

-Sorts an array by a parallel array of ordinal ranks and returns the sorted array as well as a list of indexes to restore the original sort order.
+Sorts an array by an array of ranks and allows you to _undo_ back to the original shuffled state.

 ## Install